MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/adobe-acrobat-experience-in-Teams.md

 ## Set up Adobe Acrobat as default app

-To set up Adobe Acrobat as default app, follow these steps:
+Follow the steps to setup Adobe Acrobat as default app:

 1. Log in to [Teams admin center](https://admin.teams.microsoft.com/).